 I receive messages daily on Pinterest, Facebook, Instagram, my blog, and even via email from readers and friends who want to know more about me, what I do, my favorite things, and how I travel.
 Typically, I receive the same questions over and over again, so I wanted to start doing a Q&A type post once every few weeks where I answer the most commonly asked questions I receive.
-I’ll organize them by topic, starting with questions about how I got into photography and blogging!
+I’ll organize them by topic, starting with questions about how I got into photography and blogging in a photography Q&A!
 In following Q&As I will answer questions about the equipment I use, how collaborations work, about my husband & our relationship, about myself, travel tips, packing for and planning out adventures, creating the perfect itinerary, and more!
+This photography Q&A will answer all of those questions.

 Read all about my favorite photography gear, here.